 If you liked Thailand, you will adore Cambodia and Laos!
 Lao people are wonderful and the food is amazing - incredible local ingredients.
 Luang Prabang, the ancient royal capital, is stellar.
 Cambodians are also lovely, and the country has incredible ruins and a terrible, although interesting, recent history to learn about.
 I'd highly recommend both countries.

 If you are independent travelers, I'd suggest avoiding northern Vietnam.
 If you hire a guide, then Vietnam is fine.
 But I think you need someone to run interference for you in the north with aggressive sellers, decipher directions, and make sure you're not cheated.
-I regret having this opinion, and hope travel there improves. about 5 years ago
+I regret having this opinion, and hope travel there improves. over 7 years ago